w3dg/blog/_posts/hello-world.md

 ---
-title: "Hello World!
-Starting this Blog!"
+title: "Hello World!"
 excerpt: "Hello world!
-I hope that i use this space well to document some of my dev life.
-New posts anytime!
-To see how I got started and some of the backstory, dive in!"
+First Blog Post on this self made website!
+Let's dive a bit into how I put it together and why."
-coverImage: "/assets/blog/hello-world/hello-world.png"
+coverImage: "/assets/blog/hello-world/hello-world.jpg"
 date: "2023-12-09T17:04:43+05:30"
 author:
   name: Debopam Gupta
   picture: "/assets/blog/authors/dg.jpeg"
 ogImage:
-  url: "/assets/blog/hello-world/hello-world.png"
+  url: "/assets/blog/hello-world/hello-world.jpg"
 ---

 ## Hello world!

+> “Be willing to be a beginner every single morning.”

 I hope that I use this place to document some of my life.
 Maybe _once a month_ or so.
 Or maybe even _once a year_, who knows.
 I am not very good anyways with this routine thingy anyways.
 Actually I am not good at doing anything routinely or I cannot keep my enthusiasm for a long time and it dies off much sooner than expected.
 We'll see what happens to this!